janklab/MlxShake/doc/Tutorial.md

 The main function is `exportlivescript`.
 There are also `mlx2latex` and `lslatex2markdown` functions for the individual steps of the process which give you finer-grained control over export options.

-This User Guide itself is generated from a Live Script using ExportMlx!
+This Tutorial itself is generated from a Live Script using ExportMlx!

 ## Installation and Setup